tonyfromsora/soracard-site-web/src/content/blog/international-crypto-card.md

 So you’ve been offered a crypto payment card…

-/Most of us have “crypto” and “payment cards” separately.
+Most of us have “crypto” and “payment cards” separately.
 But how do they work connected?
 Let’s dive into some details:

 ## Crypto in the pocket or safe crypto?